 The population growth of Seoul is something worth taking note of, as it was exceptional even among the entire country which boasted a high birth rate back then, as it grew five times in a mere 4 decades before being stagnant after the '90s.
 Although the number of settlers dwindled, people all over the country still saw Seoul as the biggest source of opportunities and jobs within Korea, leading to an urban sprawl that resulted in smaller towns becoming part of the Seoul metropolitan area and a large number of commuter townsnote being formed around the city even after the expansion stopped.
 These cities (the largest example of them being Incheon and Suwon, although they existed before modern times) are virtually the continuation of Seoul, and because of this, the Seoul National Capital area became one of the largest metropolitan areas in the world in terms of population (25 million), effectively making it a Mega City.

 The city is formed on a plain, but since the Korean Peninsula is generally a rocky area, there are about 40 mountains doted across the city.
 Some of them are National Parks, like the Bukhansan National Park in northern Seoul.
+Unfortunately, the city's location is also within range of North Korea's artillery, of which much of it is positioned near the Demilitarized Zone and threatens to devastate the city should open shooting warfare resume for the probable opening week it would take for the South Korean/American air forces to take them out of action.

 A "Brief" History